Bulk Shipping: What You Need to Know

 What Is Bulk Shipping?

 Bulk shipping is a mass shipping technique where merchants ship large quantities of goods by loading unpackaged products onto shipping vessels.
-The vessels transport these shipments in large, metal shipping containers.
+The vessels transport these bulk shipments in large, metal shipping containers.
 These containers are on deck and in the hole of a ship.

 These enduring ships make long trips across the ocean, so they’re not ideal for just-in-time inventory shipments.
-However, bulk shipping is an excellent and cost-saving ecommerce shipping solution for those selling wholesale or for the B2B business model.
+However, bulk freight shipping is an excellent and cost-saving ecommerce shipping solution for those selling wholesale or for the B2B business model.

 How Does Bulk Shipping Work?